 What goal /result is most important to your business?

-I’m sure you’ll agree, one of the top reasons most businesses fail with social media is trying to do too much without a focus.
+I’m sure you’ll agree, one of the top reasons most businesses fail with their social media plan is trying to do too much without a focus.
 When this happens, you cannot offer your best to the world, the public doesn’t respond, and social media is written off as a failure.
 You don’t have to be one of these people.

 Go back to your goals and decide what is most important*.
 Then determine what you can realistically do on your own.
 If you only have an hour each day to devote to reading and responding to comments, then that’s all you can do. -And you should certainly use that hour if it is an important part of reaching your goals.

 If you can’t do it yourself, consider outsourcing tasks to qualified people.
 More on that in another blog, but you can start doing some preliminary work on your own.
 Use tools when you can, such as Hootsuite analytics, to get a good start on your campaign.